 Part I Offenses

-Motor vehicle theft: The theft or attempted theft of a motor vehicle.
+Motor vehicle theft: The theft, or attempted theft, of a motor vehicle.

 Part II Offenses

-Curfew violation/loitering:Curfew violation sometime is classified as a status offense (one only juveniles can commit).
+Curfew violation/loitering:Curfew violation is sometimes classified as a status offense that only juveniles can commit.
 Loitering involves spending an excessive amount of time in a particular location without being able to justify one’s presence when questioned by authorities.
 Loitering frequently occurs in conjunction with curfew violations.

 Disorderly conduct: Acting in a manner potentially threatening to oneself or to other people.
 Disorderly conduct laws sometimes overlap with public drunkenness laws.

-Drug law violations: Violating any local, state or federal drug law that prohibits the possession or sale of specific drugs or drug paraphernalia.
+Drug law violations: Violating any local, state, or federal drug law that prohibits the possession or sale of specific drugs or drug paraphernalia.

 Forgery and counterfeiting: Forgery involves creating or altering a written document in such a way that another person’s rights are compromised.
-Counterfeiting occurs when a person copies or imitates an item without authorization and passes off the copy as the genuine or original thing.
+Counterfeiting occurs when a person copies or imitates an item without authorization and passes off the copy as genuine or the original thing.
 While counterfeiting is most often associated with money, it also can be applied to designer clothing and accessories.

-Fraud: The intentional deception by one party in order to wrongfully obtain possession or control of money, goods or specific rights belonging to an innocent party.
+Fraud: The intentional deception by one party in order to wrongfully obtain possession or control of money, goods, or specific rights belonging to an innocent party.

 Offenses against the family (e.g., nonsupport): The failure of one or both parents to provide for their children.

 Public drunkenness: Being inebriated in public for an extended period of time.
 Blood-alcohol levels are set forth to govern such violations in each state.
-Laws also dictate when and where people may carry around alcohol in open containers.
+Laws also dictate when and where people may carry alcohol in open containers.

 Runaways: States usually classifyrunning away from home as a status offense that can be committed only by juveniles.
 The Justice Department’s Amber Alert program seeks to help communities start searches for children when there is any suspicion they are in danger and have not left home voluntarily.

-Simple assault: Attempting to inflict physical harm on another person when that person is aware.
+Simple assault: The attempt to inflict physical harm on another person when that person is aware.
 Assault can be both a criminal and civil wrong, redressed by either criminal punishment or damages.
 Battery has generally been defined as the unlawful touching of another person.
 However, many jurisdictions no longer observe this distinction.